sherylg343/BYON/README.md

 There are four parts to this section that describe:

-*1 - the benefits of newsletter communications
+*1 - the benefits of newsletter communications.
-*2 - details of the newsletter services
+*2 - details of the newsletter services.
-*3 - display two sample newsletters
+*3 - display two sample newsletters.
-*4 - two available service options from which to choose
+*4 - two available service options from which to choose.

 ### Customerss